prashkrans/yt_video_downloader/README.md

 ### Note:
 - Replaced pytube with yt-dlp (which is a fork of youtube-dl but better)
 - Simply install the requirements as the versions mentioned, it'd work fine
+- Error: Sign in to confirm you’re not a bot.
+This helps protect our community.
+Learn more.
+Fix: Simply update yt-dlp version.